-USSIM and USSL KRI: number of risk events by root cause (retrospective view) All risk events are assigned to a root cause category in our event management system.
+All risk events are assigned to a root cause category in our event management system.
 Results are aggregated by root cause in order to identify trends and any necessary corrective actions.
-The graph below show the number of events by root cause reported during the financial year.
+The graph below shows the percentage split of events raised during the year across the top ten root cause categories.